CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

     --runtime                         use a different container runtime [docker, podman, skopeo].
 Default is docker.
     --dump-credentials                print registry credentials to stdout to copy/paste into container tools.
+    --get-image-path                  Get the full image path including the registry, repository, and latest tag for the specified SENSOR_TYPE.
     --get-pull-token                  get the pull token of the selected SENSOR_TYPE for Kubernetes.
     --get-cid                         Get the CID assigned to the API Credentials.
     --list-tags                       list all tags available for the selected sensor